Recteq Ground Fault / Short Circuit

 Safety first: Repeatedly tripping a breaker indicates a potentially dangerous fault.
 Unplug the grill and do not reset the breaker more than once without inspection.

-- Dry the grill: If the grill was recently in rain or heavy humidity, allow it to dry completely for 24 hours under cover.
+• Dry the grill: If the grill was recently exposed to rain or heavy humidity, allow it to dry completely for 24 hours under cover.

-- Inspect power cord: Look for cuts, nicks, or crushed sections.
+• Inspect the power cord: Look for cuts, nicks, or crushed sections.
 Replace the cord if any damage is found.

-- Isolate components: With the grill unplugged, disconnect igniter, fan, and other loads from the controller.
-Plug in and power on.
-If the breaker no longer trips, reconnect components one at a time until the fault returns to identify the culprit.
+• Isolate components: With the grill unplugged, disconnect the igniter, fan, and other loads from the controller.
+Plug it in and power it on.
+If the breaker no longer trips, reconnect components one at a time until the fault returns to identify the faulty component.

 Warning: Do not bypass the GFCI or use oversized breakers; this defeats safety protections.